Daniel-KM/Omeka-S-module-Thesaurus/README.md

 > than the previous repository.__

-[Thesaurus] is a module for [Omeka S] that allows to manage a standard thesaurus (ontology [skos]) to describe documents with a tree structure (_arborescence_):
+[Thesaurus] is a module for [Omeka S] that allows to manage a standard thesaurus (ontology [skos]) to describe documents with a tree structure (_arborescence_) or a filing plan (_plan de classement_):

 - the skos ontology is included;
-- a resource template to build the thesaurus as a list of items (recommended);
+- two resource templates are included to set the thesaurus scheme and each concept to allow to build the thesaurus as a list of items;
 - an admin view to manage the tree structure;
-- a view helper to display the tree of concepts in the theme, or part of it.
+- a view helper to display the tree of concepts in the theme, or part of it;
 - a block template to display the thesaurus as a tree (via module [Block Plus]).

 The view helper can be used for any purpose, for example to build a hierarchical list of item sets, but this is not the main purpose.

+The thesaurus can be used to fill resources via the module [Custom Vocab].

 The thesaurus is available as a endpoint for [Value Suggest], through module [Value Suggest: Any].